 Mena Massoud and Naomi Scott are both extremely charming and likeable with electric chemistry.
 Their youthful enthusiasm keeps the pace from dropping although the 128-minute run time could’ve been reduced by 20 minutes.

 The songs are loud and proud with exuberant choreography creating some show-stopping set-pieces and the big numbers such as Friend Like Me and A Whole New World work well, but the main problem is Smith.
 As the genie, he just doesn’t quite work.
-You can’t fault his commitment, but he’s destined to remain in the shadow of Robin Williams.
+You can’t fault his commitment and he certainly puts his own spin on things, but he’s destined to remain in the shadow of Robin Williams.
 Some highly questionable CGI doesn’t help his cause however, an added subplot of a romance between him and Jasmine’s maid (an excellent Nasim Pedrad) puts him in human form and here his natural charm, wit and style shine through.
 So much so, it’s disappointing when he goes back to feeling blue.

 Elsewhere, Marwan Kenzari as Jafar isn’t quite as menacing as he should be in what feels like a missed opportunity.
 Fun comes in the form of CGI creations Abu the monkey, the magic carpet and Iago the parrot and the three do what they’re supposed to do.